meteor/meteor/content/deployment.md

 <h3 id="cdn">CDN</h3>

 It's not strictly required, but often a good idea to setup a Content Delivery Network (CDN) for your site.
 A CDN is a proxy that sits in front of the larger assets in your site (such as JS and CSS files, as well as potentially images) and caches copies of those files in locations that are closer to the location of the user.
-So for instance, although the actual web server for your application is on the East Coast of the USA, if a user is in Australia, a CDN could host a copy of the JavaScript of the site within Australia or even in the city the user is in.
+So for instance, although the actual web server for your application is on the east coast of the USA, if a user is in Australia, a CDN could host a copy of the JavaScript of the site within Australia or even in the city the user is in.
 This has huge benefits for the initial loading time for your site.

 You want to put your CDN in front of the static assets that Meteor knows about.
 You can use `WebAppInternals.setBundledJsCssPrefix(DNS_HOSTNAME)` to set a prefix that applies to all of the bundled JS and CSS assets that the Meteor app serves.
 In particular, this means if you have relative image URLs inside your CSS files, they will also be served from the CDN.